-Boyd also provided this shot of his friend Jim Hill wearing Leonís 20,000 LEAGUES helmet.
+Boyd also provided this shot of his friend Dave Hill wearing Leonís 20,000 LEAGUES helmet.

 These pictures were gleaned from the BRASS HAT DIVER Website, and show Mr. Lyons in the process of diving his 1850 AUGUSTUS SEIBE diving rig at MARINELAND in Florida.† (You can access the BRASS HAT DIVER WEBSITE via our LINKS page.)

 Tenders securing Leonís helmet to the breastplate.

 All suited up and on air, Leon descends the ladder into the MARINELAND tank.

 Back in the 1950ís, MARINELAND was home to the CREATURE FROM THE BLACK LAGOON, during the filming of REVENGE OF THE CREATURE.† In this scene we see Blacky La Goon doing the Monster Mash on a shark walker, prior to making his getaway.
 (BTW: the original Creature, BEN CHAPMAN, is still alive and well, living in Hawaii.† You can drop Ben a line at email@example.com† )

 Leon explores the MARINELAND tank, but nope!† No creature here today.

 However, Leon was joined by his son Kimlin, wearing this MILLER-DUNN shallow water diving helmet.

 This is a cloisonnť pin I found on eBay, representing a diver in antique Siebe diving gear.† I thought it sure looks like Leon, and then I learned that he actually was the inspiration for this item.

 Hereís a look at Leon diving yet another of his rare antique rigs: a 1910 MORSE 5-Bolt.